 On-Line Articles and Essays

-The history of the Christian Church and other historical issues are clearly delineated in the Wikipedia articles which recount various aspects of that history and which are noted in the text.
+The history of the Christian Church and other historical topics are clearly delineated in the Wikipedia articles which recount various aspects of that history and which are noted in the text.

-The website, www.bishop-accountability.org, is a valuable resource for information on the Catholic priest-sex scandal worldwide
+The website, www.bishop-accountability.org, is a valuable resource for information on the Catholic priest-sex scandal worldwide.

 Notes to the Text